 “TOKUMA” Village saving and loan association (VSLA) group which stands for “UNITY” in Affan Oromo is helping many HIV+ women from behind the closet to Walk Self-satisfied and Shining in the Community.

-Upon connecting with the USAID-funded FFHPCTs program, she enrolled in the Family Focus HIV Care and Treatment Service (FFHPCTA) program implemented by MENA Adama SNU and joined the Tokuma VSLA group. since then, she found relief and confidence as her fear of stigma and discrimination that forced her to stay out of the grid in her small house disappeared.
+Unable to support her two daughters, Chuchu decided to connect with the USAID-funded FFHPCTs program.
+She enrolled in the Family Focus HIV Care and Treatment Service (FFHPCTA) program implemented by MENA Adama SNU and joined the Tokuma VSLA group.
+Since then, she has found relief as she followed her treatment plan and confidence as her fear of discrimination disappeared.

-With the loan from VSLA, Chuchu purchased a small ox and began working on her home garden.
-She then diversified her IGA portfolio and started raising poultry, buying two-layer hens.
+With a loan from VSLA, Chuchu purchased a small ox and began working on her home garden in Adama City.
+She then diversified her IGA portfolio and started raising poultry by buying two-layer hens.
 On top of tending to her hens and vegetables, she also looked after two avocado trees in her homestead.
-Impressed by such progress, the Tokuma VSLA group built their trust in her capabilities and offered an extra loan for more husbandry activity – this time, she became more successful and started to take off her children and her well-being and health as never before.
+Impressed by such progress, the Tokuma VSLA group offered an extra loan for more husbandry activity.